ericmcbride/wufei/README.md

 # WUFEI
 Wufei is a Rust CLI Tool for the aggregation of Kubernetes logs.
-This tool will write kubernetes logs for each pod to a file and also has the ability to log new pods that are spun up in the namespace as well.
+This tool will write kubernetes logs for each pod down to a container level to a file or to stdout depending on the developers needs and also has the ability to log new pods that are spun up in the namespace as well.
 There is an informer written to let Wufei know when new pods spin up!

 Heavily inspired by https://github.com/johanhaleby/kubetail Kubetail.